CommandLineLabs/completegeek/docs/linux-basics/absolute-vs-relative-paths.md

 You don't have to change directories to open files in a different directory, because absolute paths exist!
 (Yes, seeing people do this the slow way does frustrate the heck out of me.)

+# FIXME; Move .. and ~ earlier because Jennifer ran into them earlier.
 Now let's add a tiny bit more complexity.

 Remember the shortcut from last chapter, `..`?
 (Refers to the parent directory of the current directory.)
 You can use that in relative paths as well!